operator-framework/enhancements/enhancements/generic-constraints.md

 }
 ```

 The identifier `type` for this constraint is `olm.constraint.cel` which means this is a CEL constraint that only supports CEL expression.
-The `value` field contains the `rule` field which houses the CEL expression and the `message` field which is the resolution output if the expression is evaluated as `false`.
+The `value` field contains the `rule` field which houses the CEL expression and the `failureMessage` field which is the resolution output if the expression is evaluated as `false`.

 This simplified version of constraint type still satisfies the goals of having a generic constraint (though to lesser extend due to lacking of expandability that is provided by additional fields) and the compound constraint.